thunderbird/policy-templates/templates/esr102/README.md

 <br>

 ## DisableSystemAddonUpdate
-Prevent system add-ons from being installed or update.
+Prevent system add-ons from being installed or updated.

 **CCK2 Equivalent:** N/A\
 **Preferences Affected:** N/A